 ABOUT ME

-I am a media scholar who studies the history and politics of everyday digital technologies.
-My research is located at the intersection of software studies, media archaeology, social anthropology, and science and technology studies and focuses on the interplay between culture and technology.
+I am interested in the history and politics of digital technologies and my research is located at the intersection of media studies, social anthropology, and science and technology studies.
+I explore how culture shapes technology and technology shapes culture, focusing on the power and politics associated with emerging technologies.

 On the 22nd of November 2019, I defended my dissertation Online Music Distribution and the Unpredictability of Software Logistics at the Department of Culture and Media Studies at Umeå University, Sweden.
 In my thesis, I used digital and experimental methods to explore the role of software technologies in online music distribution.
 My work highlighted the logistical role of software technologies – that is, their role in coordinating and arranging things, people, and information in time and space.
 My post-graduate studies were funded by the Swedish Research Council and took place within the interdisciplinary research project Streaming Cultural Heritage: Following Files in Digital Music Distribution.